elegantalchemist/dekatron-speed/README.md

 I'd love to see feedback and projects which have used this library.

 ## Credits
- CREDITS
- Many thanks to shortbloke who wrote an excellent SNMP library which can be used to output to a display https://github.com/shortbloke/Broadband_Usage_Display
+ Many thanks to shortbloke who wrote an excellent SNMP library which he used to output to a display and was modified for this project to output to Dekatron https://github.com/shortbloke/Broadband_Usage_Display

  Many thanks to Sprite of sprites mods who provided the inspiration to do this and useful code on how